datacamp-content/courses-introduction-to-shell/chapter3.md

 ```

 --- type:NormalExercise lang:shell xp:100 skills:1 key:b36aea9a1e
-## Pipes
+## What's a better way to use one command's output as another command's input?

 Using redirection to combine commands has two drawbacks:

 1. It leaves a lot of intermediate files lying around (like `top.csv`).
 2. The commands to produce your final result are scattered across several lines of history.

-The shell provides another tool that solves both of these problems at once called a *pipe*.
+The shell provides another tool that solves both of these problems at once called a **pipe**.
 Once again,
 start by running `head`: